About The Minimalists

 Ryan’s Comments About Joshua

 I’ve known Josh since the fifth grade.
 I’ve found that together we have an ability to make anything happen when we put our minds to it—we bring out each other’s strengths and keep each other motivated.
 My favorite memory of Josh is the first time I saw him eat an entire ten-pack of White Castle hamburgers at age ten.
 [I don’t remember this, but I’ll take your word for it; I was an extremely fat kid, after all. —JFM] Oh, and he had a mullet until he was twelve years old.
 [I can’t deny this unfortunate fact, mainly because there’re pictures to prove it. —JFM]

 About Ryan Nicodemus

-Professionally, I had it made in the corporate world.
-I was living the Corporate Dream until I was laid off.
-But that was one of the best things that ever happened to me.
-Now, my Packing Party in 2010, I’m living a meaningful life with less stuff and pursuing my passions.
+Professionally, I had it made in the corporate world: I was living the American Dream—until I was laid off—but that was one of the best things that ever happened to me.
+Now, after my Packing Party in 2010, I’m living a meaningful life with less stuff, and I’m pursuing my passions.

 Joshua’s Comments About Ryan